-Emperor's Canon of Eighty-One Difficult Issues), Shennong Bencaojing (The Divine Farmer's Classic of Materia Medica), and ShangHan Lun (Treatise on Cold Damage Diseases).
+Emperor's Canon of Eighty-One Difficult Issues), Shennong Bencaojing (The Divine Farmer's Classic of Materia Medica), ShangHan Lun (Treatise on Cold Damage Diseases), and Jin Gui Yao Luo(Synopsis of Prescriptions of the Golden Chamber).

-In year 1, students learn fundamental theories, diagnosis, needle techniques, and treatment plans based on the Ling Shu classic text.
-In year 2, students study the Huang Di Nei Jing, Nanjing and Shang Han Lun and begin to apply the theory to develop the treatment plan which they learned in year 1.
+In year 1, students learn fundamental theories, diagnosis, needle techniques, and treatment plans based on the classic text, Huang Di Nei Jing and Nanjing, and start to practice in internship and self-practicum.
+In the 1st trimester, students are assigned to the professor to decide the capstone project, and will take the relative integrative observation.